bgarret/google-analytics-rails/README.markdown

 Fast Google Analytics setup for Rails.
+This gem is mostly intended for small to medium websites with a simple analytics strategy.

 Installation
 ============